• Skip to primary navigation

 Yes - well, mostly!
 None of the ingredients in Gatorade's drinks have gluten, so all their drinks are great for those with gluten intolerance or celiac disease.
 In addition, according to Gatorade, their Gatorade Mix packets, G2 products, Protein shakes, and Prime Energy Chews do not contain traces of gluten or gluten-containing ingredients.

-However, their products like the Gatorade Whey protein bars and whey protein powder have gluten-centric main ingredients.
-Which makes them very unfriendly to consume for those with Celiac and gluten intolerance.
-Suppose you are venturing outside of Gatorade's thirst quencher products.
-In that case, it's best to read the ingredients list to double-check that there are no gluten ingredients or gluten contamination.
+However, their products like the Gatorade Whey protein bars and whey protein powder have gluten-centric main ingredients, which makes them very unfriendly to consume for those with Celiac and gluten intolerance.
+Suppose you are venturing outside of Gatorade’s thirst quencher products.
+In that case, it’s best to read the ingredients list to double-check that there are no gluten ingredients or gluten contamination.

 With all of the different products and flavors that Gatorade produces, all of this information may feel overwhelming.
-But, there is an easy way to remember it.
+But there is an easy way to remember it.
 All of their traditional drinks are gluten-free.
 But, their food products are a bit more in the gray zone.
 So, take time to check if there is any added gluten.

-sports drinks in an ice bin,
+Bottles of ports drinks in an ice bin.

 What Gatorade Products Are Gluten Free?